bioc/MAGAR/vignettes/methQTL.md

 ## How to use *methQTLResult*

 The above procedure will create an object of class ```methQTLResult```, which contains the methQTL that are called in the previous step.
 To get a table of all the methQTL, you need to extract the information from the object.
-In most of the function below, there is the option ```type```, which takes on the values:
+In the majority of the function calls below, there is the option ```type```, which takes on the values:
 * 'SNP': To characterize the SNPs that influence any DNA methylation state
 * 'CpG': To characterize the representative CpGs per correlation block that are influences by any genotype
 * 'cor.block': To characterize all CpGs, which are part of a correlation block, whose representative CpG is influenced by any genotype